Why has my credit score gone down?

 What to do if your credit score goes down

-Sometimes a dip in your credit score is nothing to worry about.
+Sometimes a dip in your credit rating is nothing to worry about.
 You can expect it to fluctuate from time to time as you set up a new account, close one down or move home.
 Changes often only last a few months and your score should bounce back.

-If you are dealing with a serious issue, such as a CCJ or IVA, you may see a more dramatic change in your credit score.
+If you are dealing with a serious issue, such as a CCJ or IVA, you may see a more dramatic change in your credit rating.
 This will require time and patience to repair, but it is almost always fixable.
 There are steps you can follow to maximise your current score and to build a credit file that will help you grow your credit score.
 Over time, with responsible borrowing, you can build an excellent credit score and access a much wider range of credit options, including the best credit cards.